ngicks/elastic-type/README.md

 Raw one is pretty straightforward.
 As its name suggests, it only exist to lossless-ly decode json data stored inside Elasticsearch instances.

+Elasticsearch allows its json format to be _elastic_, where you can store keys with value of `T`, [T[] (, null[] or a nested T[] like [1, 2, 3 [4, 5]] which will be treated as flatted in the search context.)](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/array.html), `undefined` or `null`.

+The raw type wraps all its field type, which is defined in your mappings.json, with estype.Field[T] to marshal / unmarshal most of (not all) those variants.

 High-level one is like a plain Go struct which you define everyday.
-It only contains T or []T field.
-You will not be aware of those 4 variants, which is mentioned earlier, with this type.
+It only contains T, []T fields if your application defines them to be required, or \*T, \*[]T if they are optional.
+At least you will not be aware of the variants, which is mentioned earlier, with this type.

+### Search DSL Helper

+Planned.
+Not coming too soon.

 ### Installation